Point normal orientation and surface reconstruction by incorporating isovalue constraints to Poisson equation: Method

-Combining Equation~\ref{equation2},~\ref{equation7},~\ref{equation_loc}, and~\ref{equation6}, the overall objective function $E(x, n)$ can be written as:
+Combining Equation~\ref{equation7},~\ref{equation2} and~\ref{equation_m}, the overall objective function $E(x, n)$ can be written as

-where $\alpha, \beta$, and $\gamma$ are weights specified by the user.
-During experiments, the parameter $\alpha$ keeps unchanged. $\beta$ and $\gamma$ are differ for noisy and noise-free inputs.
-They do not need to be adjusted frequently.
+where $\alpha$ and $\beta$ are weights specified by the user.
+During experiments, the parameter $\alpha$ keeps unchanged. $\beta$ differs for noisy and noise-free inputs and is relatively small, mainly to maintain stability and avoid oscillation.
+The parameters do not need to be adjusted frequently.

+We want the indicator function to be 0 outside the surface, $\frac{1}{2}$ on the surface, and 1 inside the surface.
+Therefore, the overall objective function $E(x, n)$ in Equation~\ref{equation8} must be minimized subject to a Dirichlet boundary condition, that is, the indicator value on the bounding box should be 0.
+Otherwise, a trivial solution $\chi(x)=\frac{1}{2}, \forall x \in \mathbb{R}^3$ and $n = \vec{0}$ exists.
+We set the bounding box to be slightly larger than the original object.
+Let $\mathcal{B}$ be the octnodes of the border, we force the coefficients of the basis functions at $\mathcal{B}$ to be 0, that is

+According to the Poisson equation, the variation of the indicator function is mainly caused by the vector field formed by the point normals.
+As shown in the inset figure below, if the indicator function equals to 0 at the bounding box and 0.5 at the surface (represented by the green outline), then we can predict the normal directions to be vertical to the circle and pointing inward according to the variation of the indicator values.
+The indicator function transitions from 0 to 0.5, similar to ``surrounding'' the surface from the bounding box.
+Therefore, our method is good at identifying the inward (outward) normals of the outermost surfaces, which is helpful for noisy thin structures.